 |Household Size||150% of Poverty Level|

-Calculating your payments
+Calculating your payments in 2023

 How much you can truly afford to pay depends upon a whole lot more than just the size of your family.
 Unfortunately, these factors are not considered.
-If you have medical bills, owe child support, or have other private student loans; your discretionary income does not change.
+If you have medical bills, owe child support, or have other private student loans, your discretionary income does not change.